-Manuscripts should be submitted to Zoodiversity via the online submission system available for this journal
+Manuscripts should be submitted to "Zoodiversity" via the online submission system available here.

 Manuscripts submitted to Zoodiversity should be original contributions to any aspect of zoology.

 Publication language is English.
-Language should be clear and concise.
-It is anticipated that authors will make every efforts to carry out linguistic corrections before submitting the manuscript; otherwise considerable delays can be expected.
+Text should be clear and concise.
+It is anticipated that authors will make every efforts to carry out linguistic corrections before submitting the manuscript; otherwise, considerable delays can be expected.

-All manuscripts will be reviewed by a board of assistant editors and by at least two appropriate referees.
+All manuscripts will be considered by a board of assistant editors and reviewed by at least two appropriate referees.
 The editors reserve the right to make textual corrections that do not alter the author's meaning.

 The metric system should be used.